spiral/docs/docs/en/cookbook/domain-core.md

 ```

 You can use any cycle entity injection in your HomeController methods, the `<id>` parameter will be used as the primary
 key.
-If an entity can't be found the 404 exception will be thrown.
+If an entity can't be found, the 404 exception will be thrown.

 ```php
 namespace App\Controller;